Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Experiments

-\textbf{Uncertainty quantification baselines.} We compare the proposed RAUQ method with 15 diverse UQ baselines.
-As a sanity check, we include simple unsupervised baselines such as Maximum Sequence Probability (MSP) and Perplexity~\cite{fomicheva-etal-2020-unsupervised}.
-Among state-of-the-art baselines for whitebox LLMs, we compare our method to Semantic Entropy~\cite{kuhn2023semantic}, hallucination detection with stronger focus (``Focus'')~\cite{zhang2023focus}, Claim-Conditioned Probability (``CCP'')~\cite{fadeeva-etal-2024-fact}, EigenScore~\cite{chen2024inside}, Shifting Attention to Relevance (``SAR'')~\cite{duan-etal-2024-shifting}, Semantic Density~\cite{qiu2024semantic}, and Attention Score~\cite{NEURIPS2024_LLM}.
-Additionally, we consider UQ methods for black-box LLMs, as they also demonstrate strong performance in recent works despite not having access to LLM logits or its hidden states.
-We use Lexical Similarity based on Rouge-L~\cite{fomicheva-etal-2020-unsupervised}, Long-text Uncertainty Quantification (``LUQ'')~\cite{zhang2024luq}, and methods from~\cite{lin2024generating} -- Degree Matrix (``DegMat''), Eccentricity, and Sum of Eigenvalues of the graph Laplacian (``EVL'').
+\ecoparagraph{UQ baselines.} We compare RAUQ against 15 diverse UQ baselines, including both unsupervised and supervised methods.
+Detailed descriptions of all baselines are provided in Appendix~\ref{app:uq_baselines} and Appendix~\ref{app:supervised_results}.

-\textbf{Evaluation metrics.} As the main evaluation metric, we use the standard Prediction Rejection Ratio (PRR)~\cite{malinin2020uncertainty,vashurin2024benchmarking}.
-PRR is calculated as the ratio of the area between the rejection curves of the UQ method and the random UQ baseline, and the same area between the ideal UQ method and the random UQ baseline.
-The rejection curve plots the average quality of remaining responses when we abstain from a fraction of the most uncertain predictions.
+\ecoparagraph{Evaluation measures.} As the main evaluation measure, we use the Prediction Rejection Ratio (PRR)~\citep{malinin2020uncertainty,vashurin2024benchmarking}.
+PRR measures the area under the rejection curve, which plots the average quality of the remaining responses when we abstain from a fraction of the most uncertain predictions.
 We compute PRR over only the first 50\% of the curve, as rejecting more than half of the instances is typically impractical.
-The metric is normalized so that a PRR of zero or below indicates performance at or below the level of random chance, while values approaching one reflect optimal performance.
-PRR is analogous to ROC-AUC or PR-AUC, but unlike them, it can be applied not only to discrete quality metrics (e.g.\ correct vs.\ incorrect answer) but also to continuous ones, such as those commonly used in summarization and MT.
-For different generation tasks, we use different response quality metrics: accuracy for MMLU and GSM8k; COMET~\cite{rei-etal-2020-comet} for MT; and AlignScore~\cite{zha-etal-2023-alignscore} for the rest.
-Additionally, we calculate ROC-AUC using discrete quality metrics obtained by thresholding the original continuous values.
+We evaluate PRR using task-specific quality measures: accuracy for MMLU and GSM8k; COMET~\citep{rei-etal-2020-comet} for MT; and AlignScore~\citep{zha-etal-2023-alignscore} for the rest.
+A detailed description of the PRR is provided in Appendix~\ref{app:prr}.
+Additionally, we calculate ROC-AUC using discrete quality measures obtained by thresholding the original continuous values.